barchart/production-forecast-doc/docs/content/overview.md

 For north america, we gather weather data from Moderate Resolution Imaging Spectroradiometer (MODIS) satellite products and Global Historical Climatology Network Daily (GHCND) stations, while for south american, we use MODIS and Climate Prediction Center (CPC).
 We choose 7 parameters to make forecast, which are Normalized Difference Vegetation Index (NDVI), Normalized Difference Water Index (NDWI), Land Surface Temperature (LST) in day and night, maximum and minimum temperature, and precipitation.

 ## Roadmap
+For now, we provide
-We provide county, district, state and national level forecast results for corn and soybean for the United States.
-We also provide district, province and natioal level forecast results for Canada.
+1. county, district, state and national level forecast results for corn and soybean in the United States;
+2. district, province and natioal level forecast results for Canada.

+In the fure, we will also provide
+1. county, district, state and national level forecast results for winter wheat in the United States in the first half of 2021;
+2. department, province and national level forecast results for corn, soybean and wheat in Argentina in the first half of 2021;
+3. microregion, state and national level forecast results for corn, soybean and wheat in Argentina in the first half of 2021.

-The update time periods of national level results are shown as below:
+The update time periods of the current national level results are shown as below:

 |Country                 | Crop                            | Start Day    | End Day |
 | :---------------------: | :----------: | :----------: | :-----------: